aaz25/431-2021/classes/class02/README.md

 8. Our [Software Tutorials page](https://github.com/THOMASELOVE/431-2021/blob/main/software/README.md) links to lots of useful resources, and we recommend you take some time this weekend to get R installed and start getting up to speed.
 For example, there is a new R package and set of tools developed by Stephanie Spielman and colleagues called the [introverse](https://spielmanlab.github.io/introverse/articles/introverse_online.html) which is another way to get some help with basic ideas in R and the tidyverse that we'll be discussing through the semester.
 Here's a [quote from the introverse's page on Github](https://spielmanlab.github.io/introverse/index.html):

 > The [introverse package](https://spielmanlab.github.io/introverse/index.html) provides alternate documentation for commonly-used functions and concepts in Base R and in the tidyverse.
 The provided resources are meant to complement, not replace official documentation and existing R resources.
 Therefore, the goal of the introverse is to provide beginner-oriented help for most introductory topics within R and the tidyverse, not to provide comprehensive help about using all of R. We hope introverse can help you (and/or your students!) get up-and-running within R and the tidyverse, so that once you get your bearings you can eventually “graduate” from the introverse and take advantage of the official comprehensive documentation/resources.

+## People I Need To Talk To (Are any of you here?)

+- Ali Alhomoud
+- Brian Hiidel
+- Tianze Wang

 -----------------